Skip to content

 • Break-Glass Accounts: Maintain at least two break-glass accounts excluded from Conditional Access policies.
 These accounts should be monitored for use and have strong, unique passwords stored securely.
 Document break-glass procedures for examination readiness.

 • Examination Readiness: Maintain a Conditional Access policy inventory document showing all policies, their configurations, and last review dates.
-Include documentation of the March 2026 enforcement audit and remediation.
+Include documentation of the May 2026 enforcement audit, remediation, and post-enforcement sign-in log review.
 Examiners may request this during IT examinations.

 Verification Criteria